 - Unlike in the U.S., your rental car is likely to take diesel gasoline.
 Be sure to double check before you leave the rental office.

-If you have a one way rental (drop off location different from pick up) another Euro 50.00 surcharge is also added to the rental of the GPS.
-We can reserve the GPS in advance for you, however these fees are paid directly to Hertz when you pick up your car rental.
+If you have a one-way rental (drop off location different from pick up location) another 50 Euro surcharge is also added to the rental of the GPS.
+We can reserve the GPS in advance for you, however these fees are paid directly at the car rental office when you pick up your car rental.

-- Snow Chains - 7 Euros per rental
+- Snow tires – 20 Euros per day or maximum 240 Euros

 For Venice Car rental drop offs:

 - All car rental companies are now imposing a drop off fee for returning cars to the Piazzale Roma location in Venice.
-It is Euro 43.50 (appx $60) and must be paid to the garage directly - you cannot pre-pay this fee to ItalyVacations.com.
+It is 49.50 Euros (appx $60) and must be paid to the garage directly - you cannot pre-pay this fee to ItalyVacations.

 - We encourage you to return cars to the airport location to avoid this fee.
 There is also an office in Venice-Mestre that is opened Saturday mornings – dropping it there also avoids this fee.

 One-way Drop off Fees:

 Below are all fees for the one way rentals when the drop off location is different from pick up location.
 These fees must be paid to the car rental office in Italy directly.
 You cannot pre-pay these fees to ItalyVacations.